bbauska/LFS170x/readme.md

 I would encourage all of you to dig in a little bit more, and see some of the interesting things that are going on with blockchain in healthcare, in public sector, in insurance, in supply chain, value chain and more, see what other folks are doing, and then go out and make your own blockchain dreams a reality.

-<h3>__Blockchain Users: Business to Consumer (B2C)__</h3>
+<h3>Blockchain Users: Business to Consumer (B2C)</h3>
-A Business to Consumer (B2C) is business or transactions conducted directly between a company and consumers who are the end-users of its products or services.
-Services being provided to the consumer is an area of interest to companies.
+A Business to Consumer (B2C) is business or transactions conducted directly between a company and consumers who are the end-users of its products or services.<br/>

+Services being provided to the consumer is an area of interest to companies. <br/>

 Benefits to the consumer are transparency to the consumer, accountability from suppliers, ethical sourcing validation, labor verification and an immutable shared view.

 <!------------------------------------------------------------------------------------------------------------------------->
 <!----------------------------------------- Consumer benefits from blockchain --------------------------------------------->